Varen404/my_libC/README.md

 # my_libC

+##Description

-This is a simple project to recreate the standard library in c
+This is a simple project to recreate the standard library in c.
+Thanks to this project i was able to learn the basic of the c language.